 What is Lead?

-Lead is a naturally occurring element found in small amounts in the earth’s crust.
-While it has some beneficial uses, it can be toxic to humans and animals causing of health effects.
+Lead is a metal that occurs naturally in the earth’s crust.
+While it has beneficial uses, it is toxic to humans and animals and can cause health problems.

 Where is Lead Found?

-Lead can be found in all parts of our environment – the air, the soil, the water, and even inside our homes.
-Much of our exposure comes from human activities including the use of fossil fuels including past use of leaded gasoline, some types of industrial facilities, and past use of lead-based paint in homes.
-Lead and lead compounds have been used in a wide variety of products found in and around our homes, including paint, ceramics, pipes and plumbing materials, solders, gasoline, batteries, ammunition, and cosmetics.
+Lead can be found everywhere in our environment – the air, the soil, the water, and even inside our homes.
+Exposure comes mostly from human activity including the past use of lead-based paint in homes and leaded gasoline in automobiles and current uses in other goods.
+Because of past and current uses of lead, it can be found in a wide variety of products found in and around our homes, including paint, ceramics, pipes and plumbing materials, solders, gasoline, batteries, ammunition, and cosmetics.

-Lead may enter the environment from these past and current uses.
-Lead can also be emitted into the environment from industrial sources and contaminated sites, such as former lead smelters.
-While natural levels of lead in soil range between 50 and 400 parts per million, mining, smelting, and refining activities have resulted in substantial increases in lead levels in the environment, especially near mining and smelting sites.
+Lead can also be emitted into the environment from production at some types of industrial facilities and contaminated sites, such as former lead smelters.
+Mining, smelting, and refining activities have resulted in substantial increases in lead levels in the environment, especially near mining and smelting sites.

 Who is at Risk?

 Lead is particularly dangerous to children because their growing bodies absorb more lead than adults do and their brains and nervous systems are more sensitive to the damaging effects of lead.
-Babies and young children can also be more highly exposed to lead because they often put their hands and other objects that can have lead from dust or soil on them into their mouths.
-Children may also be exposed to lead by eating and drinking food or water containing lead or from dishes or glasses that contain lead, inhaling lead dust from lead-based paint or lead-contaminated soil or from playing with toys with lead paint.
+Babies and young children can have higher exposure to lead because they often put their hands and other objects into their mouths that can have lead from dust or soil on them.
+There are several other ways that children can be exposed to lead:

 Adults may be exposed to lead by eating and drinking food or water containing lead or from dishes or glasses that contain lead.
 They may also breathe lead dust by spending time in areas where lead-based paint is deteriorating, and during renovation or repair work that disturbs painted surfaces in older homes and buildings.
 Working in a job or engaging in hobbies where lead is used, such as making stained glass, can increase exposure as can certain folk remedies containing lead.
 A pregnant woman’s exposure to lead from these sources is of particular concern because it can result in exposure to her developing baby.